Neo-Hao/grokking-relational-database-design/README.md

 ## Table of contents (for this code repo)

 [This book](https://mng.bz/1J2q) is publised by Manning Publications.
 The print, ebook, and audio versions are available at https://mng.bz/1J2q.
-There are 8 chapters planned for this book.
+There are 8 chapters in this book.
 The table of contents are as follows:

 - Chapter 1 - Introduction to Database and SQL ([code](./chapter_01/))
 - Chapter 2 - Related Tables and More SQL ([code](./chapter_02/))